zanfranceschi/poc-users-api-clojure/README.md

 ## Testing

-I've made a simple bash script that run unit tests (not needed at all):
+I've made a simple bash script that runs unit tests (not needed at all):

 ```
 ./run-tests.sh